-- Second-year students should take ENVS 207 Methods of Environmental Analysis and as many ENVS requirements as possible in order to have more flexibility for off-campus studies.
+- Second-year students should take ENVS 207 Methods of Environmental Analysis.

 Which requirements can Environmental Studies majors fulfill while off campus?

-- Specific courses in the major such as ENVS 459 Interdisciplinary Fieldwork or general ES foundation requirements
+- Specific courses in the major such as the interdisciplinary requirement (ENVS 459 Interdisciplinary Fieldwork) or general ES foundation requirements

 - General Studies distribution requirements

 - The maximum number of credits that can be applied to the Environmental Studies major from off campus studies (including AP credit, IB credit and credits from other U.S. institutions) is 8 credits in ES courses with the approval of your major adviser.
 For credit limits in the courses for your particular area of concentration (e.g. politics, biology), please consult the table below.

 What are the types of OCS programs recommended by the Environmental Studies department?